lrs8810/play/README.md

 `knex migrate:latest`

+#### Seeds
+Once you have your migrations setup, you'll need to seed your database.
+You can do this by running the following command:

+`knex seed:run`

 #### API Keys

 To get started with the API calls you will need an API key for both [Musixmatch API](https://developer.musixmatch.com/).